opentimestamps/opentimestamps-client/README.md

 * Need unit tests for the client.

-* Git tree re-hashing support fails on certain Unicode filenames; this appears to be due to bugs in the underlying GitPython library.
+* Git tree re-hashing support fails on certain filenames with invalid unicode encodings; this appears to be due to bugs in the underlying GitPython library.
+As a work-around, you may find the `convmv` tool useful to find and rename these files.

 * Git annex support only works with the SHA256 and SHA256E backends.